woctezuma/geforce-leak/README.md

 Here is a list of games which have an id on [the Steam Store][steam-store]:
 - [the whole list][gist-steam-1], except for two entries which contain private information (email address, URL)

+Here is a list of games which do *not* have any id on the aforementioned stores:
+- [the whole list][gist-no-id]

 NB: if an id is empty in the results linked above, then it appeared in the leak as "TBD" for "To Be Decided".

 ## References